Maria Angélica Bautista

 Yelena Biberman earned her PhD in May 2014.
-She is from Albany, NY– originally from Babruysk, Belarus.
+She is from Albany, NY – originally from Babruysk, Belarus.
 She is specializing in Comparative Politics and International Relations.
 Yelena is currently a US-Pakistan Exchange Fellow at the Atlantic Council's South Asia Center and a visiting assistant professor at Skidmore College.
 She earned an M.A. in Regional Studies at Harvard University in 2006, and a B.A. magna cum laude with Honors in International Relations at Wellesley College.
-Her authored research has appeared in Political Science Quarterly and Problems of Post-Communism, for which she earned the 2011 Millar Prize.
+Her authored research has appeared in Political Science Quarterly and Problems of Post-Communism, for which she was awarded the 2011 Millar Prize.
 Her work was also featured in the Washington Post and Foreign Policy.
-Her previous awards include the United States Institute of Peace (USIP) Jennings Randolph Peace Scholar Fellowship, American Institute of Pakistan Studies Junior Fellowship, Smith Richardson Foundation World Politics and Statecraft Fellowship, and the Horowitz Foundation for Social Policy Research Grant (Special Recognition - John L. Stanley Award), FLAS grant for intensive study of Urdu language, Fulbright Fellowship, and the National Science Foundation Award for the Integration of Research and Education.
-She is currently completing a book manuscript based on her dissertation, which examines the creation and use of militias in Pakistan and India’s security repertoires, and explores the endogenous relationship between states and violent nonstate actors.
+Her previous awards include the United States Institute of Peace (USIP) Jennings Randolph Peace Scholar Fellowship, American Institute of Pakistan Studies Junior Fellowship, Smith Richardson Foundation World Politics and Statecraft Fellowship, Horowitz Foundation for Social Policy Research Grant (Special Recognition - John L. Stanley Award), FLAS grant for intensive study of Urdu language, Fulbright Fellowship, and the National Science Foundation Award for the Integration of Research and Education.
+She is currently completing a book manuscript based on her dissertation, which examines the creation and use of militias in Pakistan and India, as well as in Russia and Turkey.

 Jennifer Caitlin Cassidy defended her dissertation in October 2014 and will receive her doctorate in May 2015.
 She is from Philadelphia, Pennsylvania.
 She has a B.A. in Political Science and Anthropology from the University of Notre Dame and an M.A. in Political Science from Brown University.
 Jenn’s research resides primarily in the field of women in American politics with relevant intersections to political theory.
 Her dissertation focuses on gender theories of representation with special focus on the position of women within the American bureaucracy (including both appointments and the Civil Service), policy and public opinion.
 Additionally, Jenn has broader interests in education policy, quantitative methodology, critical elections, political parties, and theories of deliberative democracy.
 Her most recent project, co-authored with Domingo Morel (Brown University), is titled “Do Weak Local Institutions Invite Federal Attention?
 Prospects for Education Reform” (2011, forthcoming).